avioconsulting/mule-groovy-testing/README.md

 # Summary

 This testing framework is a more powerful approach than MUnit.
+It's opinionated:
+* Prefers programming languages over XML for tests
+* Test runs from IDEs
+* JUnit style approach
+* Minimal engine laziness/startup tweaking during test run (just get it over with)
+* Mocks should not have to know about target variables (that's implementation)
+* Light opinion: `doc:name` is the way to say what you're mocking

 Here is what's currently supported: